 HSCT is an established treatment for certain hematologic malignancies; however, its use in solid tumors in adults is largely experimental.
-Initial enthusiasm for the use of autologous transplant with the use of high-dose chemotherapy and stem cells for solid tumors has waned with the realization that dose intensification often fails to improve survival, even in tumors with a linear-dose response to chemotherapy.
+Initial enthusiasm for the use of autologous transplantation with the use of high-dose chemotherapy for solid tumors has waned with the realization that dose intensification often fails to improve survival, even in tumors with a linear-dose response to chemotherapy.
 With the advent of reduced-intensity conditioning (RIC) allogeneic transplant, interest has shifted to exploring the generation of alloreactivity to metastatic solid tumors via a graft-versus-tumor effect of donor-derived T cells.

 Epithelial Ovarian Cancer

 Current management of advanced epithelial ovarian cancer is cytoreductive surgery in addition to combination chemotherapy.
 Approximately 75% of patients present with International Federation of Gynecology and Obstetrics stage III or IV ovarian cancer, and treated with the combination of paclitaxel and a platinum analog being the preferred regimen for newly diagnosed advanced disease.
 The use of platinum and taxanes has improved progression-free survival (PFS) and overall survival (OS) rates in advanced disease to 16–21 months and 32–57 months, respectively.
 However, most of these women develop recurrences and die of their disease, as chemotherapy drug resistance leads to uncontrolled cancer growth.

 High-dose chemotherapy has been investigated as a therapy to overcome drug resistance.
 However, limited data exist on this treatment approach, and the ideal patient population and best treatment regimen remain to be established.
 Hematopoietic stem-cell transplantation has been tested in various patient groups with ovarian cancer:

 See Hematopoietic Stem-Cell Tranplantation in the Treatment of Germ-Cell Tumors medical policy for germ cell tumors of the ovary.

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member receives prior authorization through case management from Blue Cross & Blue Shield of Mississippi.

 Autologous or allogeneic hematopoietic stem-cell transplantation is considered investigational to treat epithelial ovarian cancer.

 POLICY EXCEPTIONSFor Federal Employee Program (FEP) subscribers, the Service Benefit Plan includes specific conditions in which autologous or allogeneic blood or marrow stem cell transplants would be considered eligible for coverage.